The main reason is to be able to use the latest NodeJs for Linksys WRT (the default NodeJs is old) and the crypto accelerator.

 Also, a docker container with all the firmwares and packages are in

-There are at least about 5500 packages built per target.
+There are at least about 7500 packages built for Linksys WRT.

 If you want to install right away with LUCI: